All Guides About Start Here

 Buildable in 4–8 weeks

-Someone, somewhere is already paying for an adjacent or partial solution.
-Greenfield markets are hard.
-Adjacent-to-existing-spend markets are much easier.
+Someone is already paying for a related or partial fix.
+Brand-new markets are hard.
+Markets next to where people already spend money are much easier.

 ⚙️

-THE 27 IDEAS — EACH PASSES ALL 4 FILTERS
+THE 27 IDEAS — EACH PASSES ALL 4 TESTS

-A 'project management tool' competes with Asana, Monday, and Notion.
-A 'project management tool for freelance video editors' competes with almost nothing.
-The narrower the audience, the lower the CAC, the higher the retention.
+A "project management tool" competes with Asana, Monday, and Notion.
+A "project management tool for freelance video editors" competes with almost nothing.
+The narrower the audience, the cheaper it is to find customers, and the longer they stick around.

-The highest-performing micro SaaS products embed in a daily workflow.
-Low churn, high willingness to pay, and the "I can't live without this" retention that turns a side project into a real business.
-The key is targeting one specific niche, not all professionals everywhere.
+The best-performing small software products become part of someone's daily routine.
+Customers rarely cancel, they pay good money, and they get the "I can't live without this" feeling that turns a side project into a real business.
+The key is targeting one specific group of customers, not all professionals everywhere.

 Automation